Deekshith-46/Brain_Buzz_Web/previous_question_papers_api_testing.md

 2. Make sure the `pyq` field contains all required metadata as a JSON string
 3. Verify that the paper file is not corrupted and is within size limits

-### 2. "Invalid JSON in pyq field" Error
+### 2. Field validation errors

-**Cause:** This error occurs when the `pyq` field does not contain valid JSON.
+**Cause:** This error occurs when required fields are missing or invalid.

 **Solution:**
-1. Ensure the `pyq` field contains a properly formatted JSON string
+1. Ensure all required fields are provided as individual form-data fields
-2. Escape quotes properly if needed
+2. Verify that field names match exactly (camelCase format)
-3. Validate the JSON format before sending the request
+3. Check that field values are valid

 ### 3. "Category ID is required" or Similar Validation Errors